-If life hadn’t thrown the curveball of a pandemic, I should have been arriving in Switzerland around now to spend a week in a wonderfully rustic apartment with superlative views over the Bernese Oberland.
+If life hadn’t thrown the curve ball of a pandemic, I should have been arriving in Switzerland around now to spend a week in a wonderfully rustic apartment with superlative views over the Bernese Oberland.
 Switzerland has become something of a salve over the past decade or so, somewhere I truly relax.
 There’s simply nothing like a day walking in spectacular scenery and then having a soak in a thermal bath.
 Leukerbad is a favourite with its open-air thermal pool surrounded by mountains but Scuol’s spa is pretty perfect, too.

 There’s not much I dislike about Switzerland but that’s not surprising given I’m always a tourist there and in a happy state of mind.
 The worst thing I can come up with is being offered a plate of spätzli, the little twisty dumplings that accompany so many dishes.
-They’re horribly gluggy and heavy.
+I find them horribly gluggy and heavy.
 But then, mountain cuisine is never light.
 I usually leave Switzerland feeling several kilos heavier and with a sore throat from eating too much cheese.
 My own fault.
 I never learn.

 Anyway, this is a preamble ramble.
-I wanted to print the text for a couple of very short pieces I wrote for a radio feature about Zurich that went out last weekend (you can listen to it here).
+I wanted to print the text for a couple of very short pieces I wrote for a radio feature about Zurich that went out last weekend (you can listen to the whole piece here).
 I wrote about a third building in Zurich but that will air later so I’ll add it then.
 The topic was Zurich, which is a city I have always enjoyed every time I’ve passed through.
 I was first there as an eight-year-old when we stopped for a picnic in a lakeside park, driving through to Austria for a family holiday.
 I remember the sun was hot, the park was lush and green, and we had a big bag of juicy apricots.
 That positive combination of senses locked it into my memory.
 We’ve often flown there from Australia, thanks to Singapore Airlines, because it’s a perfect hub, so easy to move to other parts of the country and then on to France or Italy.